ShashiWebMax/JS-Lessons/6-Objects/readme.md

 # Objects in JS

+## Why use objects?
+Objects are used to store data and functions together.
+They are useful for storing data that is related to each other. they help us in many ways, including:
+1. Easier Organizing data.
+2. Abstraction and Encapsulation
+3. Increase Code reusability
+4. Increase Modularity

 JavaScript is a prototype based object oriented language.
 Objects are a way to store data and functions together.
 They have properties and methods.
 * Properties are variables that are attached to objects.
 * Methods are functions that are attached to objects.